In December , the

 You got the greatest treasures in that place but the whole place seemed to be neglected for a long time.

-Yes , there is a section for the famous Fayoum portraits at the Egyptian Museum |
+Yes, there is a section for the famous Fayoum portraits at the Egyptian Museum |

-The papyrus hall , I wish they add labels for all those documents |
+The papyrus hall, I wish they add labels for all those documents |

 Old displays have not been upgraded or changed or even cleaned for a long time in some sections.

-Bad lighting , dusty display and reflecting glass make photography, true photography hard in that place.
-Nevertheless , I feel that I gain more knowledge in photography while taking photos in that place.
+Bad lighting, dusty display and reflecting glass make photography, true photography hard in that place.
+Nevertheless, I feel that I gain more knowledge in photography while taking photos in that place.

 No comment except that I pray that it is fixed now. |

-I found hand-written signs that I can guess it go back to 1902 and some items without labels.
+I found hand-written signs that I can guess go back to 1902 and some items without labels.

 There is no help for special need visitors.